Status: Demolished, Former Roman Catholic

 One of Philadelphia's more beloved churches, St. Boniface anchored Norris Square for 150 — yes, 150 —years.
 It was a beautiful church speciment, albeit one that was incredibly creepy.
 Its Gothic brownstone construction and jagged ornamentation really gave it a dark vibe, perfectly suitable for the days when the Roman Catholic Church really put the fear of God into you.
 (That Hollywood never used it for a horror movie is a missed opportunity.)
 It was also a pretty good size, although the loss of its steeple made it seem a little squat.

-Once upon a time, this was a lovely place.
+And inside, well, once upon a time this was a lovely place.
 Witness:

 The image comes from a 1950s- or 1960s-era parish postcard.
 Age and digital translation haven't been kind to it, but it's good enough to get the point across.
 Columned, non-cruciform design with all of the exceptional marble and stained glass you could ever want.

 It was timeless, and we let it slip away.
 Shameful.

 Boniface is noteworthy as being, thus far, the last victim of the North Philadelphia Swath of Destruction.
 It closed in 2006, lasting much longer than many of its contemporaries, most of which closed in 1993.

 But its longevity came at a price, as the church found itself literally crumbling from the inside out.
 The declining attendance meant the church fell behind on its upkeep, and things starting going south.
 There are accounts of how, in its last days, the church erected scaffolding to keep pieces of the building from falling off and hitting people, and how the stained glass windows were removed and replaced with Plexiglas at least a year before the official closing because the lead filling had gotten so bad that they started falling apart.